nandithaj/Virtual-Courtroom/Automated Video Translater/README.md

 ## 🚀 How to Run

-1.Run app.py in Frontend
+1. Run app.py in Frontend
-2.Upload video in the html and click convert👍
+2. Upload video in the html and click convert👍